Hospital Emergency Codes:

 1. Notify appropriate personnel: The first step is to immediately notify the hospital's emergency response team, such as the environmental services department or the hospital's safety officer.

 2. Secure the area: The area where the spill or exposure occurred should be secured to prevent the spread of the hazardous material.
-This may involve closing doors, posting signs to warn people of the danger, and evacuating the immediate area.
+This involves closing doors, posting signs to warn people of the danger, and evacuating the immediate area.

 3. Assess the situation: Once the area is secured, the response team will assess the situation to determine the severity of the hazard and the appropriate course of action.

 4. Don protective equipment: Hospital staff will don personal protective equipment (PPE) to prevent exposure to hazardous material.
-PPE may include gloves, gowns, masks, and eye protection.
+PPE includes gloves, gowns, masks, and eye protection.

 6. Decontaminate the affected area and equipment: Once the spill has been contained and cleaned up, the affected area and equipment should be thoroughly decontaminated to remove any residual hazardous material.